Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 ### Creating the TodoListService Project

-1. In the solution, create a new ASP.Net MVC web API project called TodoListService and while creating the project, click the Change Authentication button, select Organizational Accounts, Cloud - Single Organization, enter the name of your Azure AD tenant, and set the Access Level to Single Sign On.
+1. In Visual Studio 2017, create a new `Visual C#` `ASP.NET Web Application (.NET Framework)` project.
+In the next screen, choose the `Web API` project template.
+And while on this screen, click the Change Authentication button, select 'Work or School Accounts', 'Cloud - Single Organization', enter the name of your Azure AD tenant.
 You will be prompted to sign in to your Azure AD tenant.
 NOTE:  You must sign in with a user that is in the tenant; you cannot, during this step, sign in with a Microsoft account.
-2. Add the pre-release Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory, version 2.6.1-alpha (or higher), to the project.
+2. Add the Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory, EntityFramework and Microsoft.AspNet.WebApi.Cors to the project.
+3. Add reference of the `System.IdentityModel` assembly in the project.
-3. In the  folder, add a new class called `TodoItem.cs`.
+3. In the `Models` folder, add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
 4. In the `Models` folder, add a new class called `UserProfile.cs`.
 Copy the implementation of UserProfile from this sample into the class.
-5. In the `DAL` folder, add a new class called `DbTokenCache.cs`.
+5. Create a new folder named `DAL`.In the `DAL` folder, add a new class called `DbTokenCache.cs`.
 Copy the implementation of DbTokenCache from this sample into the class.
 6. In the `DAL` folder, add a new class called `TodoListServiceContext.cs`.
 Copy the implementation of TodoListServiceContext from this sample into the class.
+7. Add a new class named `Extensions` in the project.
+Replace the implementation with the contents of the file of the same name from the sample.
-7. Add a new, empty, Web API 2 controller called `TodoListController`.
+7. Add a new, empty, Web API 2 Controller called `TodoListController`.
 8. Copy the implementation of the TodoListController from this sample into the controller.
 Don't forget to add the `[Authorize]` attribute to the class.

-9. In `TodoListController` resolving missing references by adding `using` statements for `System.Collections.Concurrent`, `TodoListService.Models`, `System.Security.Claims`.
-10. In `web.config` create keys for `ida:AADInstance`, `ida:Tenant`, `ida:ClientId`, and `ida:AppKey`, and set them accordingly.
+10. In `web.config` make sure that the key `ida:AADInstance`, `ida:Tenant`, `ida:ClientID`, and `ida:Password` exist, and are populated.
 For the global Azure cloud, the value of `ida:AADInstance` is `https://login.onmicrosoft.com/{0}`.
 11. In `web.config`, in `<appSettings>`, create keys for `ida:GraphResourceId` and `ida:GraphUserUrl` and set the values accordingly.
-For the global Azure AD, the value of `ida:GraphResourceId` is `https://graph.microsoft.com`, and the value of `ida:GraphUserUrl` is `https://graph.microsoft.com/{0}/me?api-version=2013-11-08`.
+For the global Azure AD, the value of `ida:GraphResourceId` is `https://graph.microsoft.com`, and the value of `ida:GraphUserUrl` is `https://graph.microsoft.com/v1.0/me/`.

 ### Creating the TodoListClient Project

-1. In the solution, create a new Windows --> WPF Application called TodoListClient.
+1. In the solution, create a new Windows --> Windows Classic Desktop -> WPF App(.NET Framework)  called TodoListClient.
-2. Add the (stable) Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory, version 1.0.3 (or higher) to the project.
+2. Add the Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory to the project.
 3. Add  assembly references to `System.Net.Http`, `System.Web.Extensions`, and `System.Configuration`.
 4. Add a new class to the project called `TodoItem.cs`.
 Copy the code from the sample project file of the same name into this class, completely replacing the code in the file in the new project.
 5. Add a new class to the project called `FileCache.cs`.
 Copy the code from the sample project file of the same name into this class, completely replacing the code in the file in the new project.